raspberrypi/documentation/remote-access/ssh/passwordless.md

 ssh-add
 ```

-If this did not work, delete your keys with `rm ~/.ssh/id*` and follow the instructions again.
+If this does not work, you can get assistance on the [Raspberry Pi forums](/forums/viewforum.php?f=63).

 You can also send files over SSH using the `scp` command (secure copy).
 See the [SCP guide](scp.md) for more information.